brivo-mobile-team/brivo-mobile-sdk-android/README.md

 }
 ```

 The exception is thrown if the SDK is not initialized correctly.
 For example one of the parameters is null or missing.

+### Brivo Sample app usage
+For sample app usage, please add your client Id and client Secret inside the gradle.properties file, in their appropriate variable.
+Otherwise the sample app will throw an `IllegalArgumentException` with the message "Please add your client Id and client Secret inside gradle.properties file" and it will then close.

 ### Brivo Mobile SDK Modules